paszu/3DSRepo/Part-2-(Downgrading).md

-This part of the guide will take you through the process of downgrading to 9.2.0 (the latest version which gives us full control of the system) using sysUpdater.
+This part of the guide will take you through the process of downgrading to 9.2.0 (the latest version which gives us full control of the system) using PlaiSysUpdater.

-This version of sysUpdater (which is compatible with >9.2.0 systems) uses an unstable exploit, and because of this it may take many tries just to load the button prompts.
+This version of PlaiSysUpdater (which is compatible with >9.2.0 systems) uses an unstable exploit, and because of this it may take many tries just to load the button prompts.

-If sysUpdater crashes at any point during the downgrade (which can happen occasionally), you can power off the system by holding the power button.
+If PlaiSysUpdater crashes at any point during the downgrade (which can happen occasionally), you can power off the system by holding the power button.
 You will be left with what's called a "partial downgrade" or "partial", which is recoverable.

 Although a partially downgraded system may show 9.2.0 as the system version, you are not done.
 You must restart from the beginning and downgrade a second time to install any files that were not installed.
-Browserhax will work for partial downgrades as long as you are using the recommended version of sysUpdater.
+Browserhax will work for partial downgrades as long as you are using the recommended version of PlaiSysUpdater.

 **You MUST downgrade with the correct pack for your console/region or you will BRICK.**